Samuel Lee Smithers: Denise Roach

-The first woman killed by Smithers was Denise Elaine Roach, a 24-year-old Jamaican-born prostitute.
+The first was Denise Elaine Roach, a 24-year-old Jamaican-born prostitute.
 On May 12, 1996, Smithers encountered Roach at a motel in Tampa and hired her for sexual services.
-Afterwards, Smithers brought Roach to a rural property in Plant City, which was owned by one of his acquaintances.
-There, Smithers assaulted Roach and strangled her to death, after which he disposed of her body in a nearby pond.
-At the time of her death, Roach left behind two children, and she had past criminal records for drug abuse.
+After, Smithers brought Roach to a rural property in Plant City owned by an acquaintance.
+There, he assaulted Roach, strangled her to death, and disposed of her body in a nearby pond.
+Roach left behind two children, and had past criminal records for drug abuse.

-In his statement to police, Smithers claimed to have accidentally killed Roach.
-According to Smithers, a fight had broken out between him and Roach after he found her trespassing on the property where the murder took place.
-During the fight, Smithers claimed to have shoved Roach against a wall, causing a loose piece of wood to fall from a shelf and fatally strike Roach on the head.
+In his statement to police, Smithers claimed he killed Roach accidentally.
+According to Smithers, a fight had broken out between them after he found her trespassing on the property where the murder occurred.
+During the fight, Smithers claimed to have shoved Roach against a wall, causing a loose piece of wood to fall from a shelf and fatally strike her on the head.

 Christy Cowan

-Smithers' second victim was Christy Elizabeth Cowan, a 31-year-old prostitute and former aspiring nurse.
+Smithers' second victim was 31-year-old prostitute and aspiring nurse Christy Elizabeth Cowan.
 On May 28, 1996, Smithers met Cowan at a motel and paid her for sex.
-As he had with Roach, Smithers subsequently took her to the property in Plant City; he assaulted her there, including with an axe, before lethally strangling her and disposing of her body in the same pond as Roach.
-Like Roach, Cowan herself left behind two children at the time of her death, and had past criminal records for drug consumption.
+As with Roach, Smithers then took her to the property in Plant City, assaulted her there, including with an axe, lethally strangled her and disposed of her body in the same pond.
+Like Roach, Cowan left behind two children and had past criminal records for drug consumption.

-Smithers claimed to police that he had encountered Cowan by the side of the road, where her car had broken down, and drove her to a nearby convenience store.
+Smithers claimed to police that he encountered Cowan by the side of the road where her car had broken down, and drove her to a nearby convenience store.
 There, Smithers claimed that Cowan attempted to rob him by threatening to falsely accuse him of rape.
 According to Smithers' account, an altercation subsequently ensued, during which he non-fatally struck her with the axe and left her—unconscious but alive—by the side of the pond.